ccbcadmin/telephony-capture-service/README.md

 │   ├── telephony-capture-service                         The TCS itself
 │   │   ├── Dockerfile
 │   │   └── telephony-capture-service.ts
-│   ├── telephony-simulator                               A simulator that sends SMDR messages to the TCS │   │   ├── Dockerfile
+│   ├── pbx-simulator                                     A simulator that sends SMDR messages to the TCS │   │   ├── Dockerfile
-│   │   └── telephony-simulator.ts
+│   │   └── pbx-simulator.ts
 │   ├── tms-interface                                     Forwards on raw data bytes to the TMS │   │   ├── Dockerfile
 │   │   └── tms-interface.ts